 Cycle 9 features two Calls for Proposals: one Call for regular programs, and a separate Call for the SOFIA Legacy Program (SLP).
-Formal updates to the Calls will be provided on July 17, 2020.
+A formal update to the Calls was released on July 24, 2020.
 Funding is expected to be available for Guest Observers with affiliations in the U.S.; the total available Guest Observer funding available for Cycle 9 is expected to be approximately $4M for regular proposals and $2M per year for SLP proposals.
 Thesis enabling proposals intended to enable and support PhD theses based on SOFIA data will be supported, with highly ranked proposals in this category eligible for up to two years of graduate student support.

 The Calls are issued on behalf of NASA by the Universities Space Research Association (USRA).
 Parallel calls for the German community are issued by the German SOFIA Institute (DSI; University of Stuttgart).
 The deadline for submitting proposals is September 4, 2020, 21:00 PDT (September 5, 2020, 4:00 UTC).